bm2-lab/FL-QSAR/README.md

 # FL-QSAR: an horizontal federated-learning based QSAR platform
 ## Introduction
 FL-QSAR is an horizontal federated-learning based QSAR framework that enables clients to simulate the scenario of _n_ clients with and without HFL.
+FL-QSAR is also a demo framework designed to help users better understanding the workflow and the underline mechanism of applying HFL for QSAR modeling.
 Meanwhile, FL-QSAR can be easily extended to other deep learning algorithms for solving various drug-related learning tasks.
 Our study has demonstrated the effectiveness of applying HFL in QSAR modeling.
 ## Federated learning simulation
 Dataset is randomly separated into subsets and distributed them to clients, which were then regarded as private data.
 Clients have the same amount of training data with chemical structure descriptors as features and bioactivities as labels and the same testing data without labels.
 Suppose that there are n instances in all available training data.
 Then a client owns a random subset of training data with 1/x · n instances, where x stands for the number of clients.
 As shown in the figures below, let us take the simulation for 3 clients with and without HFL as an illustration example to demonstrate the process of simulation.